reowst/sdk/FAQ.md

 We sell 10 second slices of access to private networks via a two-sided marketplace, in other words, we're basically _Google Adwords for Packets_.

-The result is improved network transit from players around the world to your game servers.
-Players experience lower latency, fewer hitches, and less packet loss when they play over Network Next.
+## Why use Network Next?

-Players that we can't improve (yet), or are _good enough_ according to your requirements, take the public internet and are _free_.
+Network Next improves the quality of network transit from players around the world to your game servers.
+Players have lower latency, fewer hitches, and less packet loss when they play over Network Next.

 ## How does Network Next work?

-Network Next SDK steers UDP game traffic across the best path from each player to the game server using proprietary technology.
+Network Next SDK steers UDP game traffic across the best path from each player to the game server via centrally planned routing system driven by a marketplace bidding system run once every 10 seconds per-player.

-We do this via our centrally planned routing system (control plane), driven by a marketplace bidding system run once every 10 seconds per-player.
+## Does Network Next violate Network Neutrality?

-This is our key innovation.
-Routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price.
+No. Routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price, without favoring any one supplier or buyer over another.

 ## What sort of improvements can Network Next provide?